Make & Meditate

 All our classes are run on donations which means everyone, regardless of income, can learn about Buddhism and meditation.
 To keep this revolutionary approach going, please do give what you can!

-If you’d like to catch up with what’s been happening at Sangha Night, subscribe to our YouTube channel for all the latest ones or our Listen Again pages for material from 2020 and before.
+If you’d like to catch up with what’s been happening at Sangha Night, subscribe to our YouTube channel for all the latest recordings, or our Listen Again pages for material from 2020 and before.

 Sangha Circle | Sun 7:30pm